Little Chute, Wisconsin: Transportation

 The Tri-County Expressway (Wisconsin Highway 441) runs on the west side of the village.
 Interstate 41 runs on the north side and links the village with Green Bay to the north and Appleton, Oshkosh, and Milwaukee to the south.
 Bus service is operated by Valley Transit.
 Appleton International Airport provides air service for Little Chute.

 The village of Little Chute is responsible for the maintaining of just over 53 miles of roadway.

 Education

-Little Chute has both a public and private school systems: St. John's K–8, Public: K–12.
-The superintendent of the Little Chute School District is Dave Botz.
+Little Chute has both a public and private school system: St. John's serves grades K–8, and public schools serve K–12.
+The superintendent of the Little Chute School District is Heidi Schmidt.
 Grades 5–12 of the public school are located in separate areas of the same building.

 Religion

 St. Luke Lutheran Church, affiliated with the Wisconsin Evangelical Lutheran Synod (WELS), is in Little Chute.